15 Super Fun Things to Do in Napier

 Napier Activities you have to try!

 Some amazing experiences await in Napier!
-The North Island city is not only the largest city in the sunny Hawke’s Bay region, it’s also the quirkiest with its fascination with all things “Art Deco”.
+The North Island city is not only the largest city in the sunny Hawke’s Bay region, but it’s also the quirkiest with its fascination with all things “Art Deco”.
 Art Deco is a style taken from the 1920s with geometric patterns and symbols of freedom that was chosen to decorate the city after a devastating earthquake destroyed the city.
 Needless to say, exploring Napier city is a must but also the wider region with famous wineries to visit, Maori cultural experiences, breathtaking landscapes and wildlife, and so much more.
 We’ll go through all the highlights in this list of super fun things to do in Napier!

-After adding these Napier things to do to your bucket list, no doubt that you’ll need a place to stay to make the most of activities.
+After adding these Napier things to do to your bucket list, no doubt that you’ll need a place to stay to make the most of the activities.
 Check out our 8 Best Backpacker Hostels in Napier and Hastings or more budget accommodation ideas in our Accommodation Guide to Napier.

 1. Do a self-guided city tour